Compliance

 Compliance System

 In order to effectively promote compliance programs that are expected of a global company, we have appointed a Chief Compliance Officer (CCO) and established a dedicated Compliance Department at our headquarters.
-We have also appointed Regional Compliance Heads at key overseas sites, and have established a framework for direct reporting to the CCO and Compliance Department.
+We have also appointed Regional Compliance Heads at key overseas sites and have established a framework for direct reporting to the CCO and Compliance Department, through which we strengthen our overall global compliance system.

 Compliance Initiatives